farnazmnz/Spacecraft/README.md

 # Spacecraft

+a spacecraft, which has successfully completed its exploration mission, is going to return to planet Earth, and for this it must pass through a number of meteorites.
+Help it evaluate the results of its decisions

 input:
 first line :  the number of meteorites ,  coordinates of each one and their constant speed. second line : the places where the speed changes and the speed of the spacecraft are given after that.